-Despite being undeniably horrible, creepy, and not to mention cannibalistic Hannibal Lecter is capable of providing a heartwarming moment of two (though a sense of creepiness is almost always guaranteed).
-The ending of Clarice and Hannibal's last meeting in The Silence of the Lambs has a heartwarming edge to due to the fact the two seem to have come a sort of understanding.
+Despite being undeniably horrible, creepy, and cannibalistic Hannibal Lecter is capable of providing a heartwarming moment of two (though a sense of creepiness is almost always guaranteed).
+The ending of Clarice and Hannibal's last meeting in The Silence of the Lambs has a heartwarming edge too because the two seem to have come a sort of understanding.

 "Then why not finish the arch?
 Take your case file with you, Clarice, I won't need it anymore."
 He held it at arm's length through the bars, his forefinger along the spine.
 She reached across the barrier and took it.
 For an instant the tip of her forefinger touched Dr. Lecter's.
 The touch crackled in his eyes.

 And that is how he remained in Starling's mind.
 Caught in the instant when he did not mock.
 Standing in his white cell, arched like a dancer, his hands clasped in front of him and his head slightly to the side.

 What adds to the moment is that Clarice has been warned multiple times throughout the book not to come anywhere within the vicinity of Lecter; yet she puts her trust in Lecter and takes the casefile directly from him.

 Hannibal doesn't even try anything with her, just watches her without any judgment as she leaves for the last time.
 Keep in mind that this was moments after Clarice had been coerced into revealing on of her worst memories to Lecter so she had every right to be pissed at him.

 Hannibal has another heartwarming moment but when he says goodbye to Barney in The Silence of the Lambs.
 What makes it heartwarming is how sincere Hannibal is being.
 Hannibal respects Barney because Barney treated him with dignity and professionalism.
 Hannibal returns the courtesy.

 Hannibal: You've been decent to me for a long time.
 Thank you.